Where to Stay in Somerset: The Complete Guide

 Catherine Hill in Frome, Somerset

-Frome is not polished in quite the same way as Bruton, and all the better for it.
-It’s steeper, stranger, more independent, with a pleasing sense that half the town is either making something by hand or selling something carefully chosen.
+Frome is not quite as polished as Bruton, and all the better for it.
+It’s more independent with lots of lovely little shops, and a very pleasing sense that half the town is either making something by hand or selling something carefully chosen.

 Catherine Hill is the heart of it, a steep run of independent shops, studios, and galleries.
 The Frome Independent Market brings the town into full colour, with food, vintage finds, crafts, and clothes.
-Its Georgian and Victorian streets give it good bones, while its creative scene keeps it from feeling preserved in aspic.
+Its Georgian and Victorian streets give it good bones, while its creative scene gives the town its depth.

 Featherstone Manor

 Where to stay: Frome works especially well as a day out from Bath or the surrounding countryside.
-It is within easy reach of our Bath-area villas, including Featherstone Manor, making it a strong option for guests who want a country base with a more offbeat town close by.
+It is within easy reach of our Bath-area villas, including Featherstone Manor, making it a strong option for guests who want a country base with a quaint town close by.

 North Somerset and the Bristol Coast: Best for Coast, City and Countryside